-Sales mean all gross receipts of the partnership exclusive of nonbusiness income and inter-company transactions.
+Sales mean all gross receipts of the S corporation exclusive of nonbusiness income and inter-company transactions.
 The sales factor is a fraction.
-The numerator is the partnership's total sales in Montana during the tax period.
-Enter the numerator values in column B of Schedule I. The denominator is the partnership's total sales everywhere during the tax period.
+The numerator is the S corporation's total sales in Montana during the tax period.
+Enter the numerator values in column B of Schedule I. The denominator is the S corporation's total sales everywhere during the tax period.
 Enter the denominator values in column A of Schedule I.